Harry and the Potters discography: The Enchanted Ceiling

 The Enchanted Ceiling is the third extended play from wizard rock and indie rock band, Harry and the Potters.
 It was released in July 2007.
 The album was primarily inspired by the first two novels in the Harry Potter book series.
 It was released in a limited run of 1000CDs as the Wizard Rock EP of the Month for July 2007.
 It was later released for digital download.
 After three albums, Paul DeGeorge of Harry and the Potters decided to start a subscription-based Wizard Rock EP of the Month club.
 During March 2007, the brothers decided to record write as many songs as possible and record them in one weekend.
 The brothers recorded the songs in their living room.
-The album was later released on July 2007 through the Wizard Rock EP of the Month Club.
+The album was later released in July 2007 through the Wizard Rock EP of the Month Club.

 Some of the songs on the EP were actually written before March 2007: "Harry Potter" was written on the band's very first tour and a demo of "Rocking at Hogwarts" was featured on the band's Mail Songs #1.
 The demo of the latter contains the first recorded mention of the term "wizard rock."